Criminology and Criminal Justice (CCJ)

 CCJ 3150 - Contemporary Theories of Crime

-This course builds on the material covered in CCJ-2150, Introduction to Criminology, by concentrating on developments in theories of crime in the latter part of the 20th century and into the new millennium.
+This course builds on the material covered in CCJ-2150 Criminology: Nature of Crime, by concentrating on developments in theories of crime in the latter part of the 20th century and into the new millennium.
 Special attention will be paid to integrated, developmental, and life course theories.
 The course will include a service learning dimension that places students in community agencies that work with offenders or with individuals who live in high-risk environments so that students develop a more personal understanding of the human side of crime and justice.

 CCJ 3200 - Ethics in Criminal Justice